 We intend to retain all available liquidity sources and future earnings, if any, to fund the development and expansion of our business, and we have no plans to pay regular dividends on our ordinary shares in the foreseeable future.
-Any payment of future dividends will be at the discretion of our board of directors (subject to, and in accordance with, our memorandum and articles of association) and will depend on then-existing conditions, including our earnings, financial condition, capital requirements, level of indebtedness, statutory and contractual restrictions applying to the payment of dividends, and other considerations that our board of directors deems relevant.
-Accordingly, you may have to sell some or all of your ordinary shares after price appreciation in order to generate cash flow from your investment.
-You may not receive a gain on your investment when you sell your ordinary shares and you may lose the entire amount of the investment.
+Any payment of future dividends will be at the discretion of our board of directors (subject to, and in accordance with, our memorandum and articles of association and Jersey law) and will depend on then-existing conditions, including our earnings, financial condition, capital requirements, level of indebtedness, statutory and contractual restrictions applying to the payment of dividends, and other considerations that our board of directors deems relevant.
+Accordingly, a shareholder may have to sell some or all of its ordinary shares after price appreciation in order to generate cash flow from its investment.
+A shareholder may not receive a gain on its investment when it sells its ordinary shares, and it may lose the entire amount of the investment.

-Future sales of our ordinary shares in the public market could lower our share price, and any additional capital raised by us through the sale of equity or convertible debt securities may dilute your ownership in us and may adversely affect the market price of our ordinary shares.
+Future sales of our ordinary shares could lower our share price, and any additional capital raised by us through the sale of equity or convertible debt securities may dilute a shareholder's ownership in us and may adversely affect the market price of our ordinary shares.

-We may sell additional ordinary shares in one or more subsequent public offerings.
+We may sell additional ordinary shares in one or more subsequent offerings.
 We may also issue additional ordinary shares or convertible debt securities, for a variety of reasons, including to finance future acquisitions.
 We cannot predict the size of future issuances of our ordinary shares or the effect, if any, that future issuances and sales of our ordinary shares will have on the market price of our ordinary shares.
-Sales of substantial amounts of our ordinary shares or the perception that such sales could occur, may adversely affect prevailing market prices for our ordinary shares.
+Sales of substantial amounts of our ordinary shares, or the perception that such sales could occur, may adversely affect prevailing market prices for our ordinary shares.

-We are an emerging growth company within the meaning of the JOBS Act and will take advantage of certain exemptions from various reporting requirements, which may make our ordinary shares less attractive to investors.
+We are an emerging growth company within the meaning of the JOBS Act and may, and currently do, take advantage of certain exemptions from various reporting requirements, which may make our ordinary shares less attractive to investors.